cmcntsh/PoWeRWritingGradStudents/README.md

-# Prewriting, Writing, & Rewriting:<br>PoWeR Writing for Graduate Students Resource Page
+# Prewriting, Writing, & Rewriting:<br>PoWeR Writing for Graduate Students

 Writing for graduate school can be broken down into phases or steps.
-The main steps are <ins>**P**</ins>rewriting, <ins>**W**</ins>riting, and <ins>**R**</ins>evising (Sainani, n.d.).
+The main steps are <ins>**P**</ins>rewriting, <ins>**W**</ins>riting, and <ins>**R**</ins>ewriting (Sainani, n.d.).
 This can be abbreviated using the acronym PWR.
 When sounding this out, it sounds a lot like the word "power".
 Conveniently enough, the word power contains a couple of additional letters that could represent other tasks we engage in during the writing process.
 "O" can stand for "organizing" and "E" can stand for "evaluating" (Krause, 2022).
-Taken all together, "PoWeR" represents a useful way to write.
+Taken all together, "PoWeR" represents a useful step-by-step process to write.
+In addition, "power" can also refer to turbocharging your writing process by using the many resources available at each step along the way.
 Here is a list of resources that may be helpful at each step of the writing process.

 <br>
 <br>